sammshen/wordle/README.md

 # wordle

-Terminal-Based Wordle in Haskell using Model View Controller
+Terminal-Based Wordle in Haskell using Model-View-Controller

 ----------------------------------------------------------------------------------------------------------